Legal Betting Sites in New Zealand 2025

 FAQ's

 Yes, sports betting is legal indeed in New Zealand.
-There are limited legal betting sites in New Zealand that operate domestically, but Kiwi punters are blessed with access to a plethora of off-shore bookies.
-While the Gambling Act 2003 regulates all forms of domestic gambling, it places no explicit prohibition on using offshore bookmakers, so it’s perfectly legal.
+There are limited legal betting sites in New Zealand that operate domestically, however, after recent law changes banning offshore bookies.

 There are a handful names that come to mind, but if I had to pick one, I’d say Bet365.
 It’s arguably the most recognised online betting brand across the world, so there are zero trust issues associated with it.

 Yes, online betting is legal in New Zealand.
-The Gambling Act 2003 allows New Zealand punters to check out local and international bookmakers and place bets on them.
+The Gambling Act 2003 allows New Zealand punters to place bets with select local providers.
+It’s a little murkier when it comes to offshore bookies, however.

 Conclusion